How to Manage Pests

 Description of the Pests

 Leafminer adults are small, black and yellow flies.
 Liriomyza sativae is shiny black on the upper surface except for a prominent yellow triangle between the bases of the wings; the underside and the face between the eyes are yellow.
 Liriomyza trifolii differs in having the thorax covered with overlapping bristles that gives fresh specimens a silvery gray color; specimens that are carelessly handled or placed in alcohol lose the gray and appear black.
 Also, the portion of the head behind the eyes is mostly yellow in L. trifolii, with only a small black area touching the rear edge of the eye; in L. sativae, the area behind the eyes is predominantly black.
-Liriomyza huidobrensis adults are similar to L. trifolii, but slightly larger.
 With practice, field identification is possible.
 However, you may wish to contact your local farm advisor for verification.
-The yellowish maggots and the brown, seedlike pupae of the three species are too similar to distinguish in the field.
+The yellowish maggots and the brown, seedlike pupae of the two species are too similar to distinguish in the field.

 Leafminer feeding results in serpentine mines (slender, white, winding trails); heavily mined leaflets have large whitish blotches.
 Leaves injured by leafminers drop prematurely; heavily infested plants may lose most of their leaves.
 If it occurs early in the fruiting period, defoliation can reduce yield and fruit size and expose fruit to sunburn.
 Pole tomatoes, which have a long fruiting period, are more vulnerable than other tomato crops.
 Leafminers are normally a pest of late summer tomatoes and can reach high numbers.